gestur1976/restore-ubuntu-default-file-permissions-and-owners/README.md

 # restore-ubuntu-default-file-permissions-and-owners

+# package-repair.sh

 DESCRIPTION:

-This will be a set of scripts to restore main file and folder permissions for a damaged Ubuntu installation.
+This is a script to restore main file and folder permissions for a damaged Ubuntu installation in few minutes (2-10 min).
+Afther that it reinstalls all packages using aptitude to recover accidentally deleted package files and fixing any additional permission.
+This process takes much longer depending on the number of installed packages, but afther the first phase most of your installation works again.
-It also recovers most of accidentally deleted files by reinstalling all packages.

 This script is intended to quickly restore Ubuntu functionality if you accidentally ran chmod -R or chown -R or rm -rf an entire tree
 (like /bin, /usr, /lib).